RajBG06/DTSA-5301-Final-Project-1-NYPD-Shooting-Incidents/README.md

 Question of Interest
 My objective is to determine whether any of the demographics of the victim (age, sex, or race) can be used to predict if a shooting was fatal.

+Next, you will create a reproducible report on COVID-19 data using the Johns Hopkins University website as your primary source.
+This should be a knitted .Rmd document that shows all your code.